Academic Actions and Student Success

 ACADEMIC SUPPORT PROGRAMS

-Provides multiple forms of free academic support to help your student develop the academic and personal strategies necessary for success in the Baylor classroom.
+Provides multiple forms of free academic assistance designed to help students develop the academic and personal strategies necessary for success in the Baylor classroom.

-► MENTORING Meeting once weekly with a more experienced student for encouragement, information, instruction and guidance to help with the transition to the college classroom and campus life.
+Weekly meetings throughout the semester with a trained graduate academic mentor providing encouragement, information, instruction, and guidance to support the transition to the college classroom and campus life.

-► STRATEGIC INTERVENTION Provides appropriate academic resources for students facing academic challenges to help them maximize their success.
+Targeted academic support and coordinated resources for students experiencing academic difficulty, designed to help maximize academic success.

 STUDENT SUPPORT PROGRAMS